DAY 94 Dashboard

 Children killed370+

 18,000 bombs dropped.
 Air force neutralized.
 Navy destroyed.
 Nuclear sites damaged.
 IRGC command decimated.
 8 bridges severed.
 60%+ of Iran's missile launchers destroyed.
-1.2M displaced in Lebanon.
+1M+ displaced in Lebanon.
+3.2M IDPs in Iran.

 V S